Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: The Proposed Solution

 In our problem, traditional DRL approaches suffer from the large action space and dimensional curse caused by the increasing number of time periods, leading to decline in sensing quality.
 To ensure high-quality sensing performance, the proposed \emph{DO-RL} integrates decentralized drone coordination for short-term navigation and sensing optimization with long-term scheduling of flying directions.
 Fig.\ref{fig:framework} illustrates the designed system framework of \emph{DO-RL}, consisting of three main components:

-\cparagraph{Plan generation} This component generates the navigation and sensing options for drones.
+\begin{enumerate} \item \emph{Local plan generation} This component generates the navigation and sensing options for drones.
 Given the sensing map, each drone autonomously generates a finite number of discrete plans to initialize the overall process.
 This provides flexibility for the drones at the next stage to choose in a coordinated way.
-The generated plans are grouped into different flying directions.

-\cparagraph{Plan selection} This distributed component leverages a collective learning to coordinate drones to locally select the optimal navigation and sensing options from their generated plans within a period.

-\cparagraph{DRL-based scheduling} This component is the core of the framework, which leverages the DRL algorithm to enable drones to take the actions of overall flying directions between departure and destination charging stations in each time period.
+The generated plans are grouped into different flying directions. \item \emph{Iterative plan selection} This distributed component leverages a collective learning to coordinate drones to locally select the optimal navigation and sensing options from their generated plans within a period. \item \emph{DRL-based scheduling} This component is the core of the framework, which leverages the DRL algorithm to enable drones to take the actions of overall flying directions between departure and destination charging stations in each time period.
 Thus, these actions are executed period-by-period, with each made only after the drone completes its sensing missions in the current period.
-The component includes two elements: a periodic state update, which updates the state of drones for DRL-based scheduling in the next period, and a multi-agent reinforcement learning module, which is built based on centralized training and decentralized execution.
+The component includes two elements: a periodic state update, which updates the state of drones for DRL-based scheduling in the next period, and a multi-agent reinforcement learning module, which is built based on centralized training and decentralized execution. \end{enumerate}

 The \emph{DO-RL} process works as follows: Each drone initially generates a set of plans.
 It then selects a flying direction and chooses a subset of plans aligned with that direction.
 Each drone autonomously picks a plan from this subset, shares it with the swarm, and observes others' choices.
 Based on its action and observations, the drone calculates a reward function and updates its state (including location, battery level, and sensing requirements), and stores these results in a multi-agent reinforcement learning buffer to refine its flight strategies.
 This cycle of DRL-based scheduling and plan selection repeats at each time period until the mission is complete.
 However, \emph{DO-RL} requires frequent information sharing, which makes communication inefficient and vulnerable to potential failure of individual drones.